-Beta Gamma Sigma Honor Society: The top 7 percent of the junior class and the top 10 percent of the senior class are eligible for invitation to Beta Gamma Sigma, the national business society.
+Beta Gamma Sigma Honor Society: The top 7% of the junior class and the top 10% of the senior class will be considered for membership in Beta Gamma Sigma, provided that the student's cumulative GPA is in the top 7% or top 10% of their respective graduating class.
+A student's cumulative GPA will include their course work at Washington University as well as any course work taken out of residence.
 The student must have completed a minimum of 30 units at Washington University to be eligible.

-Latin Honors: Graduating seniors in the top 5 percent of the class, based on overall university academic records, graduate summa cum laude.
-Seniors in the top 6 to 15 percent of the class graduate magna cum laude.
+Latin Honors: Graduating seniors in the top 5% of the class, based on overall university academic records, graduate summa cum laude.
+Seniors in the top 6% to 15% of the class graduate magna cum laude.
 These designations are recorded on the official university transcripts.
 All candidates for the BSBA degree in August, December or May will be considered as one group for purposes of final honors.
 Honors are determined in May for all graduates.

 Honors in Management: The Honors in Management (HIM) Seminar is a two-semester sequence course that gives students the opportunity to work with senior-level faculty in a specialized format.
 In the fall semester, the HIM course will be team taught with various faculty members.
 For the spring semester, students will form teams to develop substantial research projects under the direction of one of the participating faculty for the remainder of the academic year.
-HIM students also must have a total of 126 credits of academic work (including MGT 490 and MGT 491) in order to receive the Honors in Management designation at graduation.
+HIM students must successfully complete both MGT 490 and MGT 491 in order to receive the Honors in Management designation at graduation.

 Honors Thesis: The Olin BSBA Honors Thesis challenges students to move beyond traditional course work and apply critical thinking skills to an academic business thesis.
-The Honors Thesis is a two-semester sequence in which the student engages in research and analysis in the first semester and, upon successful progress, the student writes, presents and defends their research in the subsequent semester.
+The Honors Thesis is a two-semester sequence in which the student engages in research and analysis during the first semester; with successful progress, the student writes, presents and defends their research during the subsequent semester.
 Students must apply and be approved to participate in this experience.
-All applicants must be senior BSBA degree students in good standing with a cumulative GPA of 3.7.
+All applicants must be senior BSBA degree students in good standing with a cumulative GPA of 3.7 or above.